arangodb/docs/3.6/graphs-smart-graphs.md

 Getting started
 ---------------

-First of all SmartGraphs *cannot use existing collections*, when switching to SmartGraph from an existing data set you have to import the data into a fresh SmartGraph.
+First of all, SmartGraphs **cannot use existing collections**.
+When switching to SmartGraph from an existing dataset you have to import the data into a fresh SmartGraph.
 This switch can be easily achieved with [arangodump](programs-arangodump.html) and [arangorestore](programs-arangorestore.html).
-The only thing you have to change in this pipeline is that you create the new collections with the SmartGraph before starting `arangorestore`.
+The only thing you have to change in this pipeline is that you create the new collections with the SmartGraph module before starting `arangorestore`.

 **Create a graph**

-In comparison to General Graph we have to add more options when creating the graph.
+In contrast to General Graphs we have to add more options when creating the graph.
 The two options `smartGraphAttribute` and `numberOfShards` are required and cannot be modified later.